djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 can be painful to set up, and ultimately just give you more boxes, not any real insight.

-Using email as a raw reporting mechanism also leaves you as a victim of the limitations of SMTP as a protocol.
+Using email as a raw reporting mechanism also leaves you victim of the limitations of SMTP as a protocol.
 Any mail server outage means you could potentially lose error reports.
 If a high profile bug accidentally finds its way into production, you could find your inbox